Drifter-Supremo/gorlea-notes-docs/memory-bank/progress.md

     *   Confirmed `.gitignore` correctly ignores `.env`.
     *   Identified that `client-vite/netlify.toml` was missing and provided the necessary content for Netlify proxy configuration.

-**Immediate Next Steps:**
-1.  **Create `client-vite/netlify.toml`:** You need to create this file in the `client-vite` directory using the content I provided earlier.
-This is essential for the relative API paths to work on the deployed Netlify frontend by proxying requests to the Render backend.
-2.  **Commit & Push:** Commit all the code changes (including the new `netlify.toml`) to your Git repository and push to GitHub.
-3.  **Deploy & Monitor:** Pushing should trigger new deployments on Render (backend) and Netlify (frontend).
-Monitor the deployment logs on both platforms to ensure they complete successfully and the previous errors related to credentials and API paths are resolved.
-4.  **(Railway Note):** While the current deployment is on Render/Netlify, the changes made (using relative paths and standard environment variables like `GOOGLE_APPLICATION_CREDENTIALS`) are good practices that will also apply if you decide to migrate to Railway or another platform later.